damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 * For meetings or lunch/dinner appointments, always make sure to add the address in the invite of the location where it’s scheduled and make sure to plan travel time (in a separate calendar item, just for Sid) before and after the meeting in case another meeting or call should follow.
 * Favorite restaurants of Sids are: [Basil Thai in SoMa](http://www.basilthai.com/home.html) for lunch, [Heirloom Cafe](https://heirloom-sf.com/) for dinner and [Odd Job](http://oddjobsf.com/) for drinks.
 * Sales meetings are important, in case the CEO can help the process, feel free to include him in the meeting
+* Make sure to include background info what the call will be about to the invite.
+For example adding the relevant email thread in the notes of the invite
 * Due to a busy schedule the CEO has a preference of meeting setup: First try for a video call or  a meeting at the GitLab office.
 If the other party presses to meet at their location, confirm if that is OK before accepting.

 ## Hiring process